Profiat Duran: Ma'aseh Efod ("The making of the ephod")

 Duran's chief work, praised by both Christians and Jews, is his philosophical and critical Hebrew grammar, Ma'aseh Efod ("The making of the ephod"), containing an introduction and thirty-three chapters, and finished in 1403.
 He wrote it not only to instruct his contemporaries, who either knew nothing about grammar or had erroneous notions concerning it, but especially to refute mistakes promulgated by the later grammarians.
 He frequently cites the otherwise unknown Samuel Benveniste as an eminent grammarian.
 See the edition of J. Friedländer and J. Kohn (Vienna, 1865).
 In 1393 Duran wrote a dirge on Abraham ben Isaac ha-Levi of Gerona, probably a relative; three letters containing responsa, to his pupil Meïr Crescas; and two exegetical treatises on several chapters of II Samuel, all of which have been edited as an appendix to the Ma'aseh Efod.

 In the introduction, he discusses music, contrasting two varieties, cantillation (ta'amei ha-miqra) and post-Biblical hymns (piyyutim).
 He states that while the latter appeals to the senses, the former appeals to the mind.
 He prefers cantillation, following his belief that the Torah is perfect, and uses it for both liturgical reading and study.

 Other works, lost works

 At the request of some members of the Benveniste family, Duran wrote an explanation of a religious festival poem by Abraham ibn Ezra (printed in the collection Ta'am Zeḳenim of Eliezer Ashkenazi), as well as the solution of Ibn Ezra's well-known riddle on the quiescent letters of the Hebrew alphabet (quoted by Immanuel Benvenuto in his grammar Liwyat Ḥen, Mantua, 1557, without mentioning Duran), and several explanations relating to Ibn Ezra's commentary on the Pentateuch.

 Duran was also a historian.
 In a lost work entitled Zikron ha-Shemadot he gave the history of Jewish martyrs since the destruction of the Temple.
 Heinrich Graetz has shown that this work was used by Solomon Usque and Judah ibn Verga.

+Duran also wrote additions to Abraham Farissol's sefer Magen Avraham, which is a book that documents famous debates between Christians and Jews, the purpose of the book to illegitimate christianity and protect Jews from conversion.
+The additions Duran wrote were called Keshet U-Magenm.